jeremenichelli/personal-site/posts/2019-10-25-asynchronous-tasks-modern-javascript.md

 Inside an async method, we can use the `await` reserved word to determinate the resolution of a `Promise` before continuing its execution.

-Let’s revisit or code snippet using this syntax.
+Let’s revisit our code snippet using this syntax.

 ```js
 const { mkdir, writeFile, readFile } = require('fs').promises;